offalynne/Input/docs/6.0/Input-Sources.md

 A mobile touchscreen, a Switch touchscreen, a Steam Deck touchscreen (Proton or Windows).
 If `INPUT_TOUCHSCREEN_USES_MOUSE_SOURCE` is set to `true` then all `INPUT_TOUCH` devices will be treated as `INPUT_MOUSE` instead.

-?> A Windows laptop with a touchscreen will report as `INPUT_MOUSE` because we can't differentiate Windows touchscreens from physical mice.
+?> A Windows laptop with a touchscreen will report `INPUT_MOUSE` by default because we can't differentiate Windows touchscreens from a physical mouse.

 &nbsp;